 Before filing a lawsuit, an injured student or their parent must file a notice of your claim against the school district.
 5 A “claim” can be presented by filing a report or sending a letter if either of those contains all of the necessary requirements.
 Instead, many school districts have forms that individuals can fill out to provide notice of their claim.

 However, you should not file your claim alone.
-There are strict time requirements which must be met, as well as content requirements.
+There are strict time requirements that must be met, as well as content requirements.

 The student or parent who wishes to file a lawsuit against the school district must file a claim which includes the following information: